Silvio Baldini: Catania

-In June 2007, he returned to Sicily after being named new Catania head coach.
+In June 2007, he returned to Sicily after being named the new Catania head coach.

 On 26 August 2007, during the first league match, Baldini kicked the behind of Parma boss Domenico Di Carlo after being sent off and having engaged in a dispute with his opponent head coach.
 He consequently received a one-month ban due to his unprofessional behaviour.
 During his ban period, assistant coach Gianluca Atzori served at his place during games.

-After a hard-fought match against Inter (nevertheless losing 2–0), Baldini decided to switch from his traditional 4-2-3-1 to a more practical 4-3-3 to better suit Catania's needs.
-In his first two successive matches since Inter, Catania played an honorable match against Fiorentina, despite losing 0–1 to the viola.
-In the next match, Catania achieved its first league victory, defeating relegation rival Empoli 1–0 thanks to a goal from Martinez.
-On September 30 his Catania side held Milan to an impressive 1–1 draw at the San Siro.
+After a hard-fought match against Inter (nevertheless losing 2–0), Baldini switched from his traditional 4-2-3-1 to a more practical 4-3-3 to better suit Catania's needs.
+In his first two successive matches since Inter, Catania played an honourable match against Fiorentina despite losing 0–1 to the Viola.
+In the next game, Catania achieved its first league victory, defeating relegation rival Empoli 1–0 thanks to a goal from Martinez.
+On 30 September, his Catania side held Milan to an impressive 1–1 draw at the San Siro.
 He will return to the Catania bench against Livorno.

-Despite criticism, Baldini initially managed to achieve a better league position than his predecessor Pasquale Marino, and also led his side to a historical qualification in the Coppa Italia 2007–08 semi-finals.
+Despite criticism, Baldini initially managed to achieve a better league position than his predecessor Pasquale Marino and also led his side to a historical qualification in the Coppa Italia 2007–08 semi-finals.
 However, a row of poor results quickly pushed Catania down to 18th place, being potentially relegated as of Week 31, and with only three points ahead of last-placed Empoli, persuading Baldini to resign from his post on 31 March 2008.

-Return to Empoli, Vicenza and retirement
+Return to Empoli and Vicenza

-In July 2008 he accepted to return at Empoli, accepting the managerial role for the freshly relegated Tuscan side in their 2008–09 Serie B campaign.
-He was however dismissed from his coaching post after failing to guide Empoli back to the top flight, following an unimpressive fifth place in the regular season and a successive defeat to Baldini's former club Brescia in the promotion playoff semi-finals.
+In July 2008, he agreed to return to Empoli, accepting the managerial role for the freshly relegated Tuscan side in their 2008–09 Serie B campaign.
+He was, however, dismissed from his coaching post after failing to guide Empoli back to the top flight, following an unimpressive fifth place in the regular season and a successive defeat to Baldini's former club Brescia in the promotion playoff semi-finals.

-After his farewell to Empoli, he left active football and worked as a pundit for sports channel Sportitalia.
+After his farewell to Empoli, he left active football and worked as a pundit for the sports channel Sportitalia.

-On 13 June 2011 he was officially announced as new head coach of Serie B club Vicenza, signing a one-year contract with the Venetian club, but on October 4, 2011, he was sacked. and replaced by Gigi Cagni.
+On 13 June 2011, he was officially announced as the new head coach of Serie B club Vicenza, signing a one-year contract with the Venetian club, but on 4 October 2011, he was sacked. and replaced by Gigi Cagni.

 Return to Carrarese

-After six years without a club, in June 2017 he accepted an offer to return at Carrarese; as part of the deal, he notably requested not to receive a salary.
+In June 2017, after six years without a club, Baldini accepted an offer to return to Carrarese; as part of the deal, he notably requested not to receive a salary.

 After almost four years in charge of Carrarese, during which he consistently led the club to reaching the promotion playoffs, most prominently being eliminated in the semifinals by Bari in the 2019–20 season, Baldini resigned on 10 April 2021, following a fifth consecutive defeat in the Serie C league at the hands of AlbinoLeffe.